 Now click "Save and calculate totals".
 Blue shade fields are now calculated.
 When all is done correctly you can click "Back to the view of reporting forms".

 11. Now let's do the P&L statement.
-Under the assumption of zero revenue you just write zero to the revenue field.
+Under the assumption of zero revenue, you just write zero to the revenue field.
 Then click "Save and calculate totals".
 When done click "Back to the view of reporting forms".

 12. There are three mandatory notes (detailed reports) that need to be submitted even when doing micro company (dormant) accounts.
-Accounting policies, labor expenses and related party transactions.
+Accounting policies, labour expenses and related party transactions.
 Click on Enter to access the forms.

 13. Accounting policies are made simple, you just need to select that the company is still active and no more data is requested.
-There is a dropdown menu for that which for some reason in mistranslated in English (going concern while in Estonian it is "ettevõtte on jätkuvalt tegutsev").
+There is a dropdown menu for that which for some reason is mistranslated in English (going concern while in Estonian it is "ettevõtte on jätkuvalt tegutsev").
 Choose yes and then click save and "Back to the view of reporting forms".
 Please note that this is not related to the fact if the company was trading or not.

 15. Now comes the last note, related parties.
 Here you need to insert 2500 euros of receivables that you/shareholders owe the company as the share capital has not been paid yet.
 When done click "Save and display general view".

 16. Now you are back to the main view with all the mandatory report forms filled.
-When clicking "Continue to the next step" you would be prompted to insert a tick about company operating and no sales revenue created or company not operating at all.
+When clicking "Continue to the next step" you would be prompted to insert a tick about the company operating and no sales revenue created or company not operating at all.

-18. Now we can click on the button "Continue to the next step" again and review opens up.
+18. Now we can click on the button "Continue to the next step" again and the review opens up.
 To proceed click "Generate the final PDF in Estonian and English".
 You can also tick the box for giving access to Statistics Office of Estonia (this part is not translated yet).
 Then click "Send the report to signing".